karthikeya9900/BANK/Readme.md

 ## **Description**

 building a **banking application** that will have a works same as a banking application which contains withdrawls,deposits,user logins,user login creation,and other functions.
-And stores data permanently and updates data updates user data.
+And stores data permanently and updates data.

 ## **Features**